Willow Bank House Residential Home

 Our Building and Facilities

 At Willow Bank, we want those under our care to feel like they are at home and so we are dedicated to providing the very best environment for them.
-There are several communal areas for the residents to choose from, dependent on their mood.
-There are two additional wings to our home which are suitable for high dependent clients who are more comfortable in smaller groups.
+There are several communal areas for the residents to choose from.
+There are two additional wings to our home which are suitable for residents with more complex needs who are more comfortable in smaller groups.

 Is Our Home Purpose Built